gbeine/mqttbroker/README.md

 ### Querying JSON

-JSON payload can be parsed using [jq](https://jqlang.github.io/jq/manual/) syntax.
+JSON payload can be parsed using [RFC9535 JSONPath](https://datatracker.ietf.org/doc/html/rfc9535) syntax.

+Currently, only pointers to distinct values are supported for querying, see [JSON Pointers](https://jg-rp.github.io/python-jsonpath/pointers/) in [python-jsonpath](https://jg-rp.github.io/python-jsonpath/) documentation.

 ```
 {